docker/docs/datacenter/ucp/3.0/guides/admin/install/upgrade.md

 then click to upgrade.

-Before the upgrade happens, a confirmation dialog along with important information regarding swarm and UI availability is displayed.
+Before the upgrade happens, a confirmation dialog along with important information regarding swarm and interface availability is displayed.

 ![](../../images/upgrade-ucp-3.png){: .with-border}

-During the upgrade, the UI is unavailable, so wait until the upgrade is complete before trying to use the UI.
-When the upgrade completes, a notification alerts you that a newer version of the UI is available, and you can see the new UI after you refresh your browser.
+During the upgrade, the interface is unavailable, so wait until the upgrade is complete before trying to use the interface.
+When the upgrade completes, a notification alerts you that a newer version of the interface is available, and you can see the new interface after you refresh your browser.

 ### Use the CLI to perform an upgrade